A Killer Portfolio

 Makeup artist Tiffany Bartok leads a double life.
-During the week, for her fashion and editorial clients, she transforms women’s faces with daring, even outrageous, designs; on the weekend, she takes a subtler approach, bringing out the inner beauty of brides-to-be.
+During the week, for her fashion/editorial clients, she transforms women’s faces with daring, even outrageous, designs.
+On the weekend, she takes a more subtle approach, bringing out the inner beauty of brides-to-be.
 Because the work for each group is so different, Bartok maintains separate online portfolios for her lines of work.
 Referrals are crucial for bringing in new business, but updating her old website was a pain: “It takes a very long time and it’s super expensive,” she says.

 She also appreciates the ease of building her stories in Ingage: “You can do it in a night.
 You’re just touching and dragging, shrinking and enlarging.
 It’s very rewarding to see all of your work so beautifully displayed.”
 Not to mention that she can publish the update to the Web with the touch of a button, no coding required.

-No matter which audience Bartok’s talking to, Ingage Stories helps her put her best face forward.
+No matter which audience Bartok’s talking to, Ingage Presentations helps her put her best face forward.